Parcoil/lunaar.org/readme.md

 > [!IMPORTANT]
 > If you fork Lunaar, please give it a star.

-Also Join our [Discord Server](https://dsc.gg/parcoil) for links and more!
+Join our [Discord Server](https://dsc.gg/parcoil) for links and more!

 ## Features

-- Clean UI 🧽
+- Clean UI
-- Built-in Proxy 🚀
+- Fast Built-in Proxy
-- 200+ Built-in Games 🎮
+- 200+ Built-in Games
-- Theme Support 🖌️
+- Theme Support
-- And much more! 🤯
+- And much more!
+- Inspect element
+- Tab cloaker

 ## Deployment